The Definitive Guide to Dental Insurance in Germany

 These examples are just averages; the specific costs and reimbursement amounts may vary depending on circumstances and your insurance company.
 However, it should be clear that dental insurance can result in significant savings for most.

-What does additional dental insurance cover?
+What does this additional insurance cover?

 Professional dental cleaning

-Professional teeth cleaning is essential for reducing the risk of caries and tooth decay.
+Teeth cleaning is essential for reducing the risk of caries and tooth decay.
 Most dental insurance plans will cover a yearly cleaning.

 €150 per yearUnlimited Maximum €50 per year